 So how do you solve that?
 The answer is inventory management strategies.
-In this article, I will share what are the important inventory management strategies that you can apply for your business so you can avoid being in the 37% business who don’t know how to manage their inventory.
+In this article, I will share what are the important inventory management strategies that you can apply to your business so you can avoid being in the 37% business who don’t know how to manage their inventory.

 We got introduced to the concept of inventory management so now let’s get into what is involved in the inventory management process: